 We are also keen, in the longer term, to gauge opinion and support for the transfer of this asset to the Parish Council and to explore whether residents would volunteer to assist in maintenance and planting, or otherwise contribute to the upkeep of this important village feature.
 Please read more about this below.

-A few images of the land before establishment of the Ornamental Garden (click on a thumbnail to open a gallery).
+A few images of the land before and during establishment of the Ornamental Garden (click on a thumbnail to open a gallery).

 If you have any other images of the area, particularly from the early 70’s, please do let us know.